 Security Fabric Agent Enabled by default and cannot be disabled.
 Installs FortiClient with Telemetry and Vulnerability Scan enabled.
 Secure Access Architecture Components Install FortiClient with SSL and IPsec VPN enabled.
 Disable to omit SSL and IPsec VPN support from the FortiClient deployment package.
+If you enable this feature for a deployment package and include a preconfigured VPN tunnel in the included endpoint profile, users who use this deployment package to install FortiClient can connect to this preconfigured VPN tunnel for three days after their initial FortiClient installation.
+This is useful for remote users, as it allows them to connect to the corporate network to activate their FortiClient license.
+If the user does not activate their FortiClient license within the three days, all FortiClient features, including VPN, stop working on their device.
+See VPN on page 135 for details on configuring a VPN tunnel.
 Advanced Persistent Threat (APT) Components Install FortiClient with APT components enabled.
-Disable to omit APT components from the FortiClient installer.
+Disable to omit APT components from the FortiClient deployment package.
 Includes FortiSandbox detection and quarantine features.
 Additional Security Features Enable any of the following features: AntiVirus Web Filtering Application Firewall Single Sign-On mobility agent Cloud Based Malware Outbreak Detection.
 This feature is available for FortiClient 6.2.0 and later versions.
-Disable to exclude the features from the FortiClient deployment package.
+Disable to exclude features from the FortiClient deployment package.